This article is almost a decade old, but it’s still relevant in 2025.

 Why?

 It’s ham-fisted.
-If your content is overstuffed with links, people can quickly see that over-stuffing; they’ll likely feel like they’re being “advertised at” so to speak. …Google’s even more keen at that assessment; Google knows when you’re stuffing all of your content with links.
+If your content is overstuffed with links, people can quickly see that over-stuffing; they’ll likely feel like they’re being “advertised at” so to speak.
+It looks tacky. …Google’s even more keen at that assessment; Google knows when you’re stuffing all of your content with links.
 Keep it natural.
-(Somewhere between zero links and ‘too many’ links, on average—that’s your goal.)

 Anchor Text Variation

 Mix it up.
 Don’t always use “blue widget” verbatim to anchor the link to your other “blue widget” content.
-“Our blue-tinted widgets…” is fine anchor text.
+“Our affordable blue-tinted widgets…” is fine anchor text.
 Do you use a synonym for “widget”? (whatever your ‘widget’ is!)
 Using that synonym as part of anchor text is a great idea!
-Not everybody searches the same way, and the more ways you’re able to describe your products in ways your audience might be searching, the better.
+Not everybody searches the same way, and the more you describe your products in different ways your audience might be searching, the better.

 Linking to third party URLs?

 Yes.
-If your brand manual allows it, definitely link to relevant third party content sometimes, or even often.
+If your brand manual allows it, link to relevant non-competitor third-party content sometimes, or even often.
 Just don’t link to your direct competitors.
 No need to help them!

 In short:

-4. Don’t always link to the same page; pick a few to regularly reinforce.
-But leaning mostly on one is okay.
+- Don’t always link to the same page; pick a few to regularly reinforce.
+But leaning mostly on one is often smart, if it’s your fave content to support.

-5. Mix up the anchor text, too, which should usually be more substantial than just a keyword phrase.
+- Mix up the anchor text, which should usually be more substantial than just a keyword phrase.
+And don’t overstuff pages with links.

-6. Linking to other sites is fine.
-But consider adding “nofollow” to sites you don’t want to help.
-Better yet, don’t link to competitors.
+- Linking to other sites is fine.
+But don’t link to competitors.

 Dan Dreifort consults on SEO and UX.
 He also likes making noise with other musicians.